namteckor/subnet-scanner/README.md

 When both fping AND nping (-N | --nping) scans are run, the contents of ./fping.txt and ./nping.txt are merged into ./live_hosts.txt with duplicate host entries removed.

 ## goscan
 The [goscan](https://github.com/sdcampbell/goscan) scan is optional (not run and not included by default).
-It will be run first when the -g (--goscan) switch is provided and scan for all TCP ports.
+It will be run first when the -g (--goscan) switch is provided, loop over all live hosts in ./live_hosts.txt and scan each for all TCP ports.

 ## rustscan
 subnet-scanner supports running a [rustscan](https://rustscan.github.io/RustScan/) scan on the discovered ./live_hosts.txt file, scanning for all 65535 ports, storing the detailed results into ./rustscan.txt and the summary results into ./rustscan_summary.txt (and ./rustscan.oG).